torryharris/Skycons/README.md

 - Thunder

 ## How to use
- - Deployment target should be Api level 14 or above.
+ - Deployment target should be API level 14 or above.

- - Import SkyconsLibrary as a library to your project.
+ - Import 'SkyconsLibrary' as a library to your project.

-   ###Adding icons:
+## Adding icons:

     To add a skycon to the activity, add the following XML in your layout.